 Of important note, Harriman is also a village of artists.
 Harriman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harriman’s character.

-Telecommuters are a relatively large percentage of the workforce: 7.54% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Harriman telecommute to their jobs.
+Overall, about 7.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Harriman, however, the average commute to work is quite long.
 On average, people spend 34.65 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.